Generalized recursive atom ordering and equivalence to CL-shellability: Equivalence of admitting a generalized recursive atom ordering to admitting a recursive atom ordering

 Now we are ready to prove the main result of this section.

 \begin{thm} A finite bounded poset admits a generalized recursive atom ordering (GRAO) if and only if it admits a recursive atom ordering (RAO).
-Moreover, the atom reordering procedure given in Definition ~\ref{reord} transforms any GRAO into an RAO. \end{thm}
+Moreover, every RAO is a GRAO while every GRAO may be transformed into an RAO by the atom reordering process. \end{thm}

 \begin{proof} By Lemma \ref{raothengrao}, any RAO is a GRAO.
-What remains is to prove that applying the reodering process from Definition \ref{reord} to any GRAO for a finite bounded poset $P$ yields an RAO.
-We will do this by induction on the length $d$ of the longest saturated chain in $P$.
-For $d=2$, any ordering of the atoms of $P$ is a recursive atom ordering, giving the base case for our induction.
+What remains is to prove that applying the reodering process from Algorithm \ref{reorder-def} to any GRAO for a finite bounded poset $P$ yields an RAO.
+We will do this by induction on the length $l$ of the longest saturated chain in $P$.
+For $l=2$, any ordering of the atoms of $P$ is a recursive atom ordering, giving the base case for our proof by induction.